AndyRong921/AndyRong921.github.io/_pages/about.md

   - Applying mathematical and statistical theories, specifically Bayesian estimation and robust regression modeling methodologies, to systematically eliminate batch effects in viral abundance across high-throughput sequencing datasets.
 - **DARE: Domain-Aware Representation Enhancement for Data-Efficient Histopathological Tissue Classification** | *First Author* (2023.11 - Present)
   - Developed the DARE dual-enhancement framework using statistical sampling theory, combining image-space low-order statistic perturbation and feature-space pseudo-domain interpolation to resolve domain shift issues under few-shot scenarios.
 Resulted in a first-author paper currently under revision at *Biomedical Signal Processing and Control* (JCR Q1).
+- **Research on the Economic Impact of Coastal Seafood Industry Based on DID-SARIMA Model** | *Co-First Author* (2023 - 2024)
+  - Integrated the Difference-in-Differences (DID) method for policy impact causal inference and utilized the SARIMA model for seasonal time-series dynamic forecasting, quantitatively evaluating the long-term economic effects of nuclear wastewater discharge on the regional coastal seafood industry.
+Resulted in a co-first-author publication in *Highlights in Science, Engineering and Technology*.